gardenjs/gardenjs/README.md

 ### v1.0

+- [task] Topbar: Add class "active" to default theme in dropdown - depending on what theme was choosen as "default" in config.garden.js.
 - [task] Make Garden compatible with Vue & React.
 - [refactor] Move logic to own file / use stores?.
 Handle user interaction.
 - [task] Install script / commandline skeleton project (example component).
 Test script with Svelte, Vue & React.